 Show different variants of your content on your site and allow users to toggle between them.

-To use this feature of Scroll Sites you will need to install Scroll Documents first.
+To use this feature of Scroll Sites you will need to install Scroll Content Manager first.
 Trial the app for free for 30 days.

-Scroll Sites lets you to add a Confluence space or a Scroll Document as a content source.
+Scroll Sites lets you to add a Confluence space or a Scroll Document (managed by Scroll Content Manager) as a content source.
 The advantage of adding a Scroll Document as a content source is that it lets you configure and show different variants of your content on your site.
 This is ideal if you want to show different content depending on the audience that visits your site.

 When you select two or more variants of a document for your site, Scroll Sites will add a variant picker to your site.
 This picker allows your visitors to choose and navigate between different variants of your site's content.